 See The Kaysone Phomvihane Museum

+The museum mainly tells the story of Laos, its recent history, and of course Kaysone Phomvihane.
 Everyone entering the museum will be expected to pay their respects to the behemoth golden statue of Kaysone.

 Try Cycling Around The City

-With the bicycle, we can go along the Mekong river and also visit Buddhist sites in the city.
+Another fun way to get around Vientiane is by bicycle.
+The rates are cheap, around 10,000 kips ($1) per day.
+By bicycle, you can go along the Mekong River and also visit Buddhist sites around the city.
 You can visit various places in Vientiane that are rarely visited by others.

-You can use a city bike, folding bike, mountain bike and of course a tandem bike.
+You can use a city bike, folding bike, mountain bike, and of course a tandem bike.
 Some rental bikes also provide electric bikes that are intended for those who want to ride with less effort.

 Vientiane Cycling Tips